-gnuplot_test, C++ programs which illustrate how commands and data for the GNUPLOT graphics program can be generated, to illustrate the results of a calculation.
+gnuplot_test, a C++ code which illustrates how commands and data for the GNUPLOT graphics program can be generated, to illustrate the results of a calculation.

 Ordinarily, GNUPLOT is used interactively; that is, the user invokes the program, and then describes the plot to be created.
 The data for the plot is created either by a formula, or by reference to some data file created earlier.